WRITE A REVIEW

 This liner is definitely one of those unsung heroes of the MAC line that gets lost in the shuffle.
-When I first started buying MAC on the regular last year (I always loathed the line basically because of the constant hype and unfortunate products I initially tried), I saw this liner on their site and became intrigued by it.
-I didn't realize it as a pro product (or even knew what a pro product is) so I went to Macy's and asked for it.
+When I first started buying MAC on the regular last year (I always loathed the line because of the constant hype and unfortunate products I initially tried), I saw this liner on their site and became intrigued by it.
+Initially, I didn't realize it is a pro product (or even what a pro product is) so I went to Macy's and asked for it.
 The SA had no idea what I was even talking about which kind furthers that this product is sort of overlooked.
 I suppose it's because most folks concentrate on MAC's 97 different monthly collections of "new" and "limited edition" products that sell out within the hours of their release.
 Those are almost always exciting and fun, but there's nothing like finding a good, reliable product.
 I bought this over six months ago and even though it's right in front of my face, it gets lost in my eyeliner rotation shuffle.
 I used it again today and asked myself, "Why aren't you using this EVERY day?"First, I'm pretty crap when it comes to apply liner on my upper lid.
 I'm slowly getting better, mainly because the effect looks so much better that I force myself to practice, but I'm not one of those gals that can do a fierce cat eye or some other amazing look.
 I basically just line my upper lids with a very thin line as close as possible to the lash line.
 I've experimented with other formulas (cake, gel) and it seems like because of the technique I use, most colored liners don't translate as well.
 I've steered away from black because I have boring brown eyes (not all brown eyes are boring, just mine) and I thought black seemed so dull.
 Not this liner.First, the formula itself is amazing.
 This isn't a traditional gel that will dry out or a cake liner that you have to go over repeatedly to achieve noticeable results.
 It's a dryish creme that can be applied as is or "activated" with water.
 I use a drop or two of e.l.f.'s Seal and Lock (which seems to work better than water and is dirt cheap) and MAC's #208 angled liner brush.
 One swipe of this liner creates a true, dark black.
 I also love that this has a divot in the middle where you can place whatever activator you're using.
 The liner basically soaks the liquid back up and stays moist.
 As another review said, you'll have to fiddle around with the dilution to figure out what you like but this is basically fool proof.
 I don't think I've ever tried to use it "dry" but that is another option according to MAC's site.As this is a pro product, it's not available at MAC counters.
 I bought mine from the MAC site, but it's also available at the pro stores (which I find intimidating and rather irritating but I digress).
 Compared to most of MAC's liner, this is pretty cheap ($16).
 Since it's so concentrated, very little is needed and I can easily see this liner lasting more than six months and even years.My only beef with this liner is that it only comes in black.
 I don't know if that's because it's a pro product and those products aren't what MAC focuses on, but I'd love to see this in different colors.
 If this were in a deep green or eggplant I'd be in heaven but alas, black will have to do for now.
 If you're looking for a moderately priced liner that's a step above the norm, I highly recommend MAC's Creme Liner.

 on 9/13/2013 9:56:00 PM